 Jump to:

-For the cake layer, our Berry Trifle recipe calls for pound cake which can be homemade or store bought.
-During the 4th of July I even like to cut out a few star shapes to line the sides of the bowl for a fun patriotic twist.
 You’ll find that some trifle recipes use pudding mix for their cream layer, but I love this easy cream cheese filling.
 It’s lightened with freshly whipped cream, sweetened with powdered sugar and flavored with just a hint of vanilla.

-- Berries - we like to use strawberries and blueberries because they hold up well.
+- Berries - I like to use strawberries and blueberries because they hold up well.
 They also make for a great red, white, and blue trifle around the 4th of July!
 You can also use raspberries, blackberries or even a mixture of them all.

 - Whipping Cream - be sure to use heavy whipping cream and make sure it’s nice and cold before whipping.